Empowering Scientific Workflows with Federated Agents: Design

 \section{\system Design}

-Designing a middleware that can express the diverse demands of scientific applications and leverage federated research infrastructure is challenging.
 In the design of \system{}, we aim to address the following high-level challenges: How to represent, in code, the declaration of and interaction between agents?
 How to deploy agents across federated infrastructure?
-How to achieve performance across heterogeneous systems, networks, and storage?
-Thus, we begin by outlining key requirements, before we introduce the high-level architecture and detailed implementation choices.
-The name \system{} alludes to societies of artists and scholars that, while independent, collaborate and share similar goals.
+How to achieve performance across heterogeneous systems and networks? \system{} is an open-source Python library, available on GitHub\footnote{\url{https://github.com/academy-agents}} and PyPI.
+We target Python for its broad compatibility with scientific workflow codes and libraries, but both the architecture and individual components could be implemented in other languages.